-Best launchers for theming
+Best launchers for theming your Android phone

 The Best: Nova Launcher

-Nova Launcher is one of the few constants in the launcher scene: Nova Launcher just turned five years old, and it has been consistently awesome.
+Nova Launcher is one of the few constants in the launcher scene: Nova Launcher is coming up on its sixth birthday this winter, and it has been consistently awesome.
 Nova Launcher has a small learning curve, but once you learn your way around Nova Settings, the theming world is your oyster, and Nova holds quite a few pearls.

 The biggest pearl from a theming standpoint is Subgrid Positioning.
 This allows users to resize widgets and place icons halfways between traditional grid boxes.
 So you can resize a widget to be 4x1.5 or even .5x.5 if you want.
 This increased freedom when placing and sizing widgets is invaluable when it comes to lining up elements in complex themes, or even placing element precisely in relation a detailed wallpaper.
+The ability to stretch widgets to the edges of the grid and the screen almost helps users make more immersive themes with edge-to-edge widgets.
+Subgrid positioning is a small feature with a big impact, which gives it a distinct advantage over Action Launcher.

-Another benefit of theming on Nova is the flexibility of backing up and executing themes from Google Drive.
-The ability to set wallpapers, icons, and restore backups without having to download them locally first is a godsend, especially when you theme on different devices or gather/create your theme elements on desktop computers.
+Nova Launcher also allows you to set any color you like for your launcher elements, including transparency.
+You can even use hex codes to color-match elements of your desired theme exactly, and we've taken advantage of this in several themes.
+Getting the colors right on your app drawers, folders, and search bars might seem trivial to some, and it's something most launchers don't bother allowing you to change, but for a theming launcher, it is crucial.

 If there's a downside to Nova Launcher, it's that while everything is laid out in the settings in a fairly straightforward manner, it still takes time to edit everything individually.
 Nova Launcher is like a Swiss Army knife: there's so many attachments you never think you'll need but if you ever do, all you have to do is pull each one out until you find what you need.